JohnCorn/phase-1-project/README.md

 # Pokedex Web App
-The Pokedex Web App is a comprehensive application that serves as an online encyclopedia for Pokemon trainers.
-It provides a user-friendly interface to explore and discover information about various Pokemon species, including their characteristics, abilities, stats, evolutionary lines, and more.
-This README file aims to guide you through the installation, setup, and usage of the Pokedex Web App.
+The Pokedex Web App is a user-friendly website that allows you to explore the world of Pokemon by clicking on different Pokemon.
+It serves as an online encyclopedia, providing detailed information about the first 20 Pokemon, including their name, type, sand move sets.
+This README file will guide you through the usage of the Pokedex Web App.

 ## Features
-Search Pokemon: Easily search for any Pokemon by name or number and access detailed information about them.
-Filter and Sorting: Filter and sort Pokemon based on their type, generation, and various other attributes.
-Favorite Pokemon: Save your favorite Pokemon for quick access and create a personalized list of preferred creatures.
-Evolution Chains: Visualize the evolution chains of Pokemon and understand their evolutionary relationships.
-Type Effectiveness: Determine the effectiveness of different types against each other with a built-in type chart.
+Interactive Interface: Easily navigate through the Pokemon world by clicking on various Pokemon to access their detailed information.
+Comprehensive Pokemon Information: Get access to a wealth of information about each Pokemon, including their type, abilities, height, weight, and evolutionary chain.
 Responsive Design: Enjoy a seamless browsing experience across multiple devices with a responsive and mobile-friendly layout.
 Installation
+To access the Pokedex Web App, you don't need to install anything.
+Simply follow the steps below:

+Visit the website:
+That's it!
+You're ready to start using the Pokedex Web App.

+## Usage
-To run the Pokedex Web App locally, follow these steps:
+Once you have accessed the Pokedex Web App, follow these steps to explore and discover Pokemon:

+Explore Pokemon: On the homepage of the web app, you will see a grid or list of Pokemon.
+Each Pokemon will be represented by its image or icon.

+Click on a Pokemon: To view detailed information about a specific Pokemon, click on its image or icon in the grid or list.
+This will take you to the Pokemon's dedicated page.

+View Pokemon Details: On the Pokemon's page, you will find a wealth of information about the selected Pokemon.
+This includes its name, type, abilities, height, weight, evolutionary chain, and more.

+Navigate Back: To explore other Pokemon, simply use the back button on your browser or navigate to the homepage of the Pokedex Web App.

+Repeat Steps 2-4: Continue clicking on different Pokemon to view their details and learn more about the vast Pokemon world.

 ## Contributing
 Contributions to the Pokedex Web App are welcome!
 If you have any bug reports, feature requests, or improvements, please open an issue on the project's GitHub repository.